-organizations are leveraging their resources and availability to
+Many organizations are extending their services and availability

-help provide resources, activities, and services to those who
+to help provide resources and activities to those who need

-but consider signing up for or revisiting the Los Angeles
+Consider signing up for or revisiting the Los Angeles Public

 tools.
 With the